Notice: Your browser is not supported or outdated so some features of the site might not be available.

 No

-Just like the Turtle Beach Stealth 600 (Gen 3) Wireless, these headphones are compatible with Bluetooth 5.2, so you can pair them with any Bluetooth-compatible devices you have such as your phone.
+Just like the Turtle Beach Stealth 600 (Gen 3) Wireless, these headphones are compatible with Bluetooth 5.2, so you can pair them with any Bluetooth-compatible devices you have like your phone.
 That said, you can't hear audio via the dongle and Bluetooth connections simultaneously.
 To switch audio sources, you have to press the QuickSwitch button on the headphones.
 The headphones will then confirm that you've changed modes.
 Audio isn't crossfaded between sources when you switch, and the whole process takes about three seconds, so it doesn't feel very seamless.

 You can technically game via the Bluetooth connection, but the latency is significantly higher than when connected via the dongle, to the extent that most gamers will probably find it unusable.
 However, some devices and apps compensate for the latency, making it much more usable.